swaptacular/swpt_trade/README.md

      The following types of messages will be published on this
      exchange:

-     * Incoming SMP messages related to the "collector accounts".
+     * Incoming SMP messages related to the *collector accounts*.
 (To do its job, the "Circular Trade" service creates and uses system accounts, called "collector accounts", which act as distribution hubs for money.)

+     * Incoming SMP messages concerning transfers with "agent" coordinator type.
+(The "agent" coordinator type is reserved for transfers initiated by the "Circular Trade" service on behalf of users.)

+     * Internal "Circular Trade" messages.
+(To do their jobs, worker servers will send messages to each other.
+Even when there is only one worker server, it will use the `to_trade` exchange to send messages to itself.)

    Also, **for each worker server** one [RabbitMQ queue] must be configured on the broker instance, so that all messages published